This page is Welsh Highland and Llangollen: updated 21st August 2009.

 The same train from the same view point, a few moments later, looking down the valley towards Caernarfon.

-Left: Llyn Cwellyn, seen from a train bound for Caernarfon
+Left: Llyn Cwellyn, seen from the rear of a train bound for Porthmadog

 Right: A train for Caernarfon, about to cross the Gwyrfai River near Plas-y-Nant